page-header

 Each ball has a unique theme and program, though you’ll experience an opening ceremony and the waltz at each one.

 Some are very traditional, and others are alternative.
 Most importantly, balls in Austria are for everyone.
-There are non-barrier balls, that enable easy access for those with handicaps, LGBT balls, political party balls, and hundreds more.
+There are non-barrier balls that enable easy access for those with handicaps, LGBTQ balls, political party balls, and hundreds more.

 Read Next: Attending the Regenbogen Ball – The Most Elegant LGBT Event in Vienna